tylottr/tf-az-kubernetes/README.md

 1. Set variables for the deployment
     * Terraform has a number of ways to set variables.
 See [here](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables)
 2. Log into Azure with `az login` and set your subscription with `az account set --subscription $ARM_SUBSCRIPTION_ID`
+    * Terraform has a number of ways to authenticate.
+See [here](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html)
 3. Initialise Terraform with `terraform init`
     * By default, state is stored locally.
 State can be stored in different backends.
 See [here](https://www.terraform.io/docs/backends/types/index.html) for more information.
-4. Set the workspace with `terraform workspace select ENVIRONMENT` - `ENVIRONMENT`
+4. Set the workspace with `terraform workspace select <replace with environment>`
-    * If the workspace does not exist, use `terraform workspace new ENVIRONMENT`
+    * If the workspace does not exist, use `terraform workspace new <replace with environment>`
-5. Generate a plan with `terraform plan -out tf.plan` and apply it with `terraform apply tf.plan`
+5. Generate a plan with `terraform plan -out tf.plan`
+6. If the plan passes, apply it with `terraform apply tf.plan`

-In the event the deployment needs to be destroyed, you can run `terraform destroy`
+In the event the deployment needs to be destroyed, you can run `terraform destroy` in place of steps 5 and 6.

 Post-Deployment
 ---------------